EvanKaeding/GDC-Exhibitors-2018/README.md

 Once we have the `data.frame` containing the URL for each company exhibiting, we'll need to get some more information on these companies.
 I decided to give **Clearbit's Enrichment API** a try, as I've used their Salesforce and HubSpot integrations before and had some good success.
 Although I had never interacted with their API before, it was very quick to pick up.

-I wrote these two functions to help interact with their API:
+I wrote these functions to help interact with their API:

 ``` r
 source("get_company_info.R")